What is the ZTL and where exactly is it?

 First: don't ignore it.
 Unpaid Italian fines accumulate interest and can be enforced in your home country (especially within the EU) years later.
 Pay within 5 days for the discounted rate.
 You can pay online at the Comune di Roma's portal with the verbale number, at any Italian post office, or via the rental agency's link.
 If you genuinely had authorization (your hotel registered your plate) and still got a fine, contest it within 60 days: send the hotel's authorization confirmation and a polite written ricorso to the Giudice di Pace.
 Success rate is high if the documentation is clear.
 If you simply didn't know about the ZTL — that's not a valid defense, pay the fine.

-The honest recommendation: don't drive in central Rome
+The practical take: skip driving in central Rome